 http://phys.org/news/2013-11-tail-vaccinations-cats.html

 When administering vaccinations, veterinarians typically follow the current recommendations of the American Association of Feline Practitioners, giving the injections below the elbow or the knee joint in the leg.
-That protocol is based on the understanding that the most effective treatment for cancer that occurs near injection sites is radical surgery—amputation of a limb.
+That protocol is based on the understanding that the most effective treatment for cancer that occurs near vaccine injection sites is radical surgery—amputation of a limb.

 "Many cat owners elect not to pursue the most effective treatment—radical surgery of the tumor—because excision of tumors in the limbs and torso is often disfiguring, painful and expensive," Levy said.

-But in a report published online this month by the Journal of Feline Medicine and Surgery, Levy and a national team of experts in infectious disease and vaccinology report that administering vaccinations in the tip of the cat's appears to be as effective as vaccines at traditional sites.
+But in a report published online this month by the Journal of Feline Medicine and Surgery, Levy and a national team of experts in infectious disease and vaccinology report that administering vaccinations in the tip of the cat's tail appears to be as effective as vaccines at traditional sites.
 The researchers say tail vaccination would make surgical treatment of any cancer occurring near the site much easier, less invasive and less disfiguring for the animal, which could encourage more owners to treat the disease in their pet when it occurs.

 As a first step in amassing information for the study, the researchers developed a questionnaire that was sent to veterinary oncologists practicing around the world.
-Oncologists were asked to rank 11 potential vaccination sites, and to note their top three preferred sites, considering only of sarcomas that might develop at those sites."
+Oncologists were asked to rank 11 potential vaccination sites, and to note their top three preferred sites, considering only surgical treatment of sarcomas that might develop at those sites."

 No comments: